France–Spain relations: 21st century

-Currently, France is one of the largest trading partners of Spain.
+France is one of the largest trading partners of Spain.
 In March 2015, Philip VI of Spain chose to go to France as its first diplomatic visit since his accession.
 The visit was widely regarded as a way to hail the excellent bilateral relations between France and Spain.

 Since May 2022, both countries finalize their first Friendship Treaty.
-In this way, Spain would be the third country with which France reaches such a status in its diplomatic relations, after Germany (1963) and Italy (2021).
-As a consequence of the Russian invasion of Ukraine, new proposals for the transport of gas through Europe were reconsidered.
-In this sense, France, Portugal, and Spain would discuss the distribution of costs and the deadlines for new energy projects, which would bring gas and hydrogen from the Iberian Peninsula to the rest of the continent.
+In this way, Spain would be the third country with which France reaches such a status in its diplomatic relations, after Germany (1963, renewed 2019) and Italy (2021).
+As a consequence of the Russian invasion of Ukraine, new proposals for the transport of natural gas through Europe were reconsidered.
+In this sense, France, Portugal and Spain would discuss the distribution of costs and the deadlines for new energy projects, which would bring green hydrogen from the Iberian Peninsula to the rest of the continent.

 On 19 January 2023, Spanish Prime Minister Pedro Sánchez and French President Emmanuel Macron signed a Treaty of Friendship between both countries.

 Cultural exchange

 During the Roaring' 20s, France was the scene of major art exhibitions attended by famous Spanish artists, such as Joan Miró, Joaquín Sorolla, Pablo Picasso or Salvador Dalí.

 The Spanish Civil War and hardship immediately after spurred Spanish migration to the more developed and democratic France, which had a labour shortage in the aftermath of the Second World War.
 The Spanish artist Pablo Picasso, resident in the French capital Paris since 1901, was refused naturalisation shortly after Franco took control of Spain, but remained in Paris until his death in 1973.

 A Eurostat publication in 2016, estimated that 122,385 French citizens live in Spain and 128,000 Spanish citizens live in France, while it is also estimated that 144,039 people in France were born in Spain.
 Currently, it is estimated that there are more than 125,000 French residents in Spain and more than 275,000 Spanish residents in France.
 Furthermore, after English, French is the second most studied foreign language in Spain, while Spanish is the second most studied foreign language in France.

 With a dual nationality agreement, French and Spaniards can acquire nationality without giving up their nationality.
-France is the first country outside the Ibero-American sphere with which Spain signed an agreement of this nature, strengthening the friendship between both countries.
+France is the first country outside the Ibero-American sphere with which Spain signed an agreement of this nature.